Vision Therapy in Fort Worth

 Once we identify any vulnerable areas within the visual system that could interfere with reading and learning, we develop an effective vision therapy regimen made of individually-tailored eye exercises made to improve visual functions and retrain the brain to interpret visual input more accurately.

-Contact Southwest Family Eye Health Center today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.
+Contact Southwest Family Eye Health Center in Fort Worth today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.

 What Parents Are Saying About Us

 Vision Therapy May Be What Your Child Always Needed | FAQ

 Improve your child’s confidence levels with vision therapy!

 Vision therapy is a non-surgical treatment program that is typically compared to physical therapy, but for the eyes and brain.
 Vision therapy uses exercises, lenses, specific instruments, and occlusions to enhance visual function.

 All vision therapy programs are customized and can result in significant lasting improvements within a relatively short period of time.
 To learn more, contact us today and discover how we can help your child improve their performances both in school and on the sports field.

 If a child has been told that they have ‘20/20 sight’, it means that they can clearly see the letters on the chart 20 feet away.
 The child may excel in reading the letters on the vision charts on the wall, yet lack the necessary visual skills needed for reading, writing, and learning — all of which can adversely impact their performance in school and in sports.